Wide Band Transceiver (WBT)

 If more than one Wide Band Transceiver is used, a high-capacity Ethernet switch is required to connect the transceivers to the Processor Unit.

-The Wide Band Transceiver requires an external power supply offering 12 to 15 Vdc, minimum 5 A. The transceiver can also be powered by a large-capacity battery.
+The Wide Band Transceiver requires an external power supply offering 12 to 15 Vdc, minimum 5 A. A large-capacity battery can also power the transceiver.
 A suitable power supply is provided with the delivery.

 Stay in touch for product information and software updates

 Our 24/7 technical support team is there to help at any time, day or night, wherever your vessel is.

 Conversions, retrofit and refit